FluidNumerics/SELFish/README.md

 The core SELF team at Fluid Numerics has adopted enroot+pyxis with Slurm for our deployment model due to positive experience with this approach.

+See [Repository Guidelines](AGENTS.md) for contributor expectations, build commands, and review checklists.

 More docs coming soon